airbnb/lottie-ios/README.md

 Since the animation is backed by JSON they are extremely small in size but can be large in complexity!
 Animations can be played, resized, looped, sped up, slowed down, reversed, and even interactively scrubbed.
 Lottie can play or loop just a portion of the animation as well, the possibilities are endless!
 Animations can even be ***changed at runtime*** in various ways!
-Change the color, position or any keyframable value!
+Change the color, position, or any keyframable value!

 Here is just a small sampling of the power of Lottie